-The Great Potato Famine, Ireland, 1840s.
-The poor farmers in Ireland were dependent upon potatoes to survive.
-Interestingly, despite the huge number or starving people on the island, huge numbers of crops (such as corn and grain) were exported for profit rather than used at home.
+The Great Potato Famine, Ireland, The poor farmers in Ireland were dependent upon potatoes to survive.
+Despite the huge number or starving people on the island harvests of corn and grain were exported for profit rather than used at home.

 Mayo, Ireland Photographers note -The village was deserted during the Irish Potato Famine, (genocide).
 The stone walls of the houses are still there but the straw roofs are long gone.
 Very interesting, beautiful, sad place.